 If you’re thinking about investing in SEO and you’re not having a business conversation first, you’re talking to the wrong SEO company.
 If an SEO company tosses out a budget number without understanding your goal first, you’re headed in the wrong direction.
 Before you talk SEO and marketing, you’ve got to talk business, and you can’t talk business unless you have good intel.

-It ain’t the clubs buddy.
-Tiger Woods is going to out drive, chip, and put you with some kids clubs purchased at Target.
+It ain’t the clubs, buddy.
+Tiger Woods is going to out-drive, out-chip, and out-putt you with some kids’ clubs purchased at Target.
 Invest in intelligence first, then SEO.